Edgar454/RAG-Based-AI-Assistant-for-Advanced-Data-Modeling-and-Question-Answering/README.md

 - **AI-Powered Suggestions**: Receive tips on feature engineering, data preprocessing, and model optimization.
 - **Question-Answering (QA)**: Ask questions and get answers based on retrieved data.
 - **RAG System**: Combines retrieval of relevant chunks from a knowledge base with generative AI responses.
-- **FAISS and LLAMA Integration**: Fast retrieval with FAISS and high-quality responses with LLAMA 3.2.
+- **FAISS and QWEN Integration**: Fast retrieval with FAISS and high-quality responses with QWEN 2.5.